lyubomyr-shaydariv/d/README.md

 Note that array variables, when `export`ed, cannot be _fully_ passed to `d.sh` if it's executed as a child process. his limitation makes `D_SELECT_MANY` and `D_SELECT_ONE` work only as single value variables (effectively, these can only target to a filter program without options being passed).

+## Known limitations

+### File system

+* Currently `d` always resolves symlinks.
+As a workaround you can add a symlink to the `.d` file using `d edit`.
+Note that `d prune` _may_ prune the symlink from the list (for example, the symbolic link is relative and the current directory does not have the symlink).